Strategic Charitable Giving: How to Maximize Your Tax Benefits in 2026

 How AGI Limits Affect Your Deductions

-The IRS limits the amount of charitable contributions you can deduct in a single tax year:
+After you consider the 0.50% disallowance, the IRS limits the dollar amount of charitable contributions you can deduct in a single year based on your AGI:

 Cash gifts: up to 60% of AGI

-Short-term appreciated assets or inventory: 50% of AGI
+Short-term appreciate assets or inventory: 50% of AGI

 Examples: How Strategic Giving Works in Practice